-NOTES.- In 60 A. D. Paul carried the gospel to Rome, which was then the capital of the world.
-In A. D. 64 he wrote of the saints of "Cæsar's household" (Phil.
+Notes.- In 60 a.d. p.
+Paul carried the gospel to Rome, which was then the capital of the world.
+In a.d.
+64 he wrote of the saints of "Cæsar's household" (Phil.
 4:22); and the same year he says that the gospel had been "preached to every creature which is under heaven."
 Col. 1:23.
-Very soon after this (October, 66 A. D.) the Romans began their attacks against Jerusalem; and three and one-half years later the overthrow of the city and of the Jewish nation followed in the notable five months' siege under Titus, in the spring and summer of 70 A. D.
+Very soon after this (October, 66 a.d. d.) the Romans began their attacks against Jerusalem; and three and one-half years later the overthrow of the city and of the Jewish nation followed in the notable five months' siege under Titus, in the spring and summer of 70 a.d.